m654z/Tellurium/README.md

 A simple language designed for code-golfing.

+You can find Tellurium's documentation over at [Read the Docs](http://telluriumlang.readthedocs.io/).
-You can read more about Tellurium on its main page (m654.github.io/Tellurium) or on the Tellurium wiki here at GitHub.
+You can read more about Tellurium on [its main page](m654.github.io/Tellurium) or on the Tellurium wiki here at GitHub.